grian32/glogger/README.md

 # Notes

 Including a `-` or other such stuff in the filename of any file you're using GLogger with will mess up the definition path.
-If you have any ideas as to how to fix this issue, feel free to comment on [#5](https://github.com/grian32/glogger/issues/5).
+If you want more details on this issue, feel free to comment on [#5](https://github.com/grian32/glogger/issues/5).

 # Contributing